 Have you found a piece of furniture that you love at a flea market or on Facebook but something about it is just not right?
-If that something is the color or finish this post is for you, even if you’ve never painted a piece of furniture before.
+If that something is the color, keep reading.
+Even if you’ve never painted a piece of furniture before you can do it with no prep.

-I’ll give you the details below, but here’s a hint.
-It’s only one coat of paint, no sanding and no prep.
+I’ll give you the details below, but here’s my tip.
+You can paint furniture with only one coat of paint, no sanding and no prep.

 The materials you need to paint almost any kind of furniture (excluding lacquered pieces) are the following:

 - Short cut brush – This is a paint brush with a short handle, which just makes painting in short strokes easier.
-You can use any type of paint brush that you like to use.
+You can use any type of paint brush that you like, but this one tends to make my hand less tired.

 - Finishing wax – If you are painting a dark color or you want an antiqued finish on a light color, get dark wax.
 If you are doing anything larger than a night stand, get more than you think you will use.